g-tierney/wmd/README.md

 Here is version 1.0 of Python and Matlab code for the Word Mover's Distance from the paper ["From Word Embeddings to Document Distances"](http://jmlr.org/proceedings/papers/v37/kusnerb15.pdf)

+## GT Notes

+Running on my computer requires running in Python 2.
+Used [this method](https://docs.anaconda.com/anaconda/user-guide/tasks/switch-environment/) to run the old python version.

+Some syntax edits and restructuring the string.translate() function *could* make it run in Python 3, but I have not tried.
+Does not seem necessary.
+Several edits to the Makefile file in python-emd-master were necessary, coppied them from the relevant git issue in the original repository.

 ## Prerequisites

 - Python 2.7